 Please, even if you talk to no one else about your shame, talk to your doctor.
 Make sure they listen to you and if they can’t help you, ask for them to send you to someone who can.

 We will be more effective disciple-makers when we stop listening to our guilt and shame telling us that we are not enough.

 Mom guilt doesn’t have to be part of your identity.

 Shining a little bit of light into the dark corners of the parts of myself that I’ve been trying to hide for the past few months or years since becoming a mom is starting a slow transformation back to truly seeing myself as someone created in the image of God.

-In my next post, I’ll be sharing practical, doable strategies for conquering mom guilt and leaving shame behind.
+In my next post, How to Deal with Mom Guilt, I’ll be sharing practical, doable strategies for conquering mom guilt and leaving shame behind.
 Sign up to receive my newsletter so you won’t miss it!
 I’m sharing everything I’m learning about overcoming unhealthy mom guilt and shame with you in this series, because even though it’s only there running quietly in the background (for most of us), the fact that it’s there at all is a barrier to the joyful Christian life that God intends for us to live.
 The bottom line is that we will be more effective disciple-makers when we stop listening to our guilt and shame telling us that we are not enough, instead of going all in with that still, small voice that tells us, “I have redeemed you, I have called you by name, you are mine.”

 Did you enjoy this post?
 Check these out!